You are here

 • The student shall meet the enrollment requirements established by the eligible postsecondary institution.

-Concurrent Enrollment Students in grades 9 through 12 may receive secondary and postsecondary academic and/or vocational-technical credits for courses successfully completed through a postsecondary educational institution in which the school district has a contractual agreement with.
-The District will pay tuition costs associated for concurrent course enrollment for an eligible student.
+Concurrent Enrollment - Concurrent Enrollment Students in grades 9 through 12 may receive secondary and postsecondary academic and/or vocational-technical credits for courses successfully completed through a postsecondary educational institution in which the school district has a contractual agreement with.

 Students who take courses other than courses taken under an agreement between the District and the postsecondary educational institution and/or approved by the Board are responsible for tuition, transportation to and from the locations where the course is being offered, and other costs directly related to taking any postsecondary education course.
 The student and/or their parents shall not receive reimbursement for tuition, transportation or other expenses.